tanmayagarwal/Activity-CE/README.md

 Activity-CE [![Build Status](https://travis-ci.org/toladata/TolaActivity.svg?branch=master)]
 ====
-Activity-CE is the community edition of TolaActivity; the ultimate tool for humanitarians to manage project activities for their programs, including project approval workflows and reporting.
+Activity-CE is the community edition of TolaActivity; the ultimate tool for humanitarians to manage project activities and indicator results for their programs, including project approval workflows and reporting.

-The community edition is for and by humanitarians; it shall always be free.
+The community edition is for and built by humanitarians; it shall always be free.

 ## To deploy locally via virtualenv
 (Install virtualenv)